ryankamiri/tailor-tom/README.md

 1. Push your code to GitHub
 2. Import your repository in [Vercel](https://vercel.com)
-3. Set the root directory to `frontend/tailor-tom-front`
+3. Set the root directory to `frontend`
 4. Add environment variable:
    - `NEXT_PUBLIC_API_URL`: Your Render backend URL
 5. Deploy!